 Woehr is a U.S. Patent titled "Spring Clip Safety IV Catheter" and discloses a "catheter in which the needle tip is automatically covered after needle withdrawal to prevent the health-care worker from making accidental contact with the needle tip."
 Ex.
 1003, [54], 1:8-11.
-To illustrate an embodiment of Woehr's catheter, we reproduce Figure 1A, below:
+Figure 1A illustrating Woehr's catheter is reproduced below:

 Woehr describes Figure 1A as depicting catheter 10 including needle hub 12, needle 16 with needle tip 18, catheter hub 26, and needle guard 40 in the form of a unitary spring clip.
 Id. at 4:8-28, 50-51.
-As needle 16 is withdrawn from a patient, needle guard 40 "automatically snaps into a retracted position" to block needle tip 18 to prevent accidental contact to the health care practitioner.
+Functionally speaking, as needle 16 is withdrawn from a patient, needle guard 40 "automatically snaps into a retracted position" to block needle tip 18 to prevent accidental contact to the health care practitioner.
 Id. at 4:43-49.